 Do not move an unconscious victim unless there is an immediate risk or danger.
-Further movement may only cause more significant injuries to the head, the spinal cord, or any link injuries.
+Further movement may only cause more damage to the head or spine, and could make matters worse.

 In cases where there is a severe head injury, always call Triple Zero (000).

-If necessary, perform wound care and stop the bleed with a sterile dressing.
-Cover the area with a clean cloth if there is any discharge coming from the nose or ears.
-Try to control the bleeding as early as possible.
+If necessary, perform wound care and stop the bleeding with a sterile dressing.
+If there is any discharge coming from the nose or ears, cover the area with a clean cloth.
+Try to control any bleeding as quickly as possible.

 For a suspected fractured skull, use a bandage to cover the wound.
 Make sure to do it without applying pressure.
 Do not attempt to remove any foreign object as it might cause more trauma than simply leaving it in place – bandage around it as much as possible, trying not to touch it.

 For minor head injuries, follow the RICE method.
 Rest, apply ice to the area of swelling, compression, and elevation.

 A severe head injury is a medical emergency.
-It is best to take the person to the nearest hospital if there are bleeding or suspicion of damages to the brain and spinal cord.
+It is best to take the person to the nearest hospital if there is bleeding or suspicion of damage to the brain or spine.

 For mild head injury, taking a rest and receiving first aid treatment may be sufficient.
 However, the person should be carefully monitored over the next day, it is best to seek medical advice if any signs or symptoms of more serious injury begin to show.

-Learning how to recognize injury to the head and provide basic first aid for such an injury can potentially save someone’s life.
+Learning to recognize to severity of an injury to the head and provide basic first aid for such an injury can potentially save someone’s life.
 Consider getting first aid training for people at home and in the workplace.